GaryHughes/FixMaster/README.md

 **fixmaster.nameLookup** `(Strict,Promiscuous)` Governs how names are found for messages, fields, and enumerated values.

 **fixmaster.fieldSeparator** The character used to separate fields within a messages.
-Default is the standard 0x01, some users replace these control characeters when logging.
+Default is the standard 0x01, some users replace these control characters when logging.

 **fixmaster.prefixPattern** Match this pattern in the part of each line preceding the FIX message.
 This will be included when formatting the FIX message.
 The default pattern matches a timestamp with the format yyyy-MM-dd HH:mm:ss.ffffff